J. C. Ice: Professional wrestling career

 In 1997, PG-13 appeared with Extreme Championship Wrestling (ECW), challenging the Dudley Boyz for the vacant World Tag Team Titles at Hardcore Heaven 1997.
 In ECW they were known for goading the audience and their opponents.
 They wrestled The Eliminators, Spike Dudley, and Mikey Whipwreck.
 In 1998, Dundee wrestled there by himself between May and June against the likes of Chris Candido, John Kronus, Chris Chetti and Balls Mahoney.

 PG-13 appeared briefly for World Championship Wrestling (WCW) in 1999 and 2000.
 They frequently had matches with The Jung Dragons, The Varsity Club, and 3 Count.

 Upon leaving WCW, Cruickshanks returned to wrestling on the independent circuit.
 He was briefly nicknamed "The Convict" and had a gimmick that saw him handcuffed before and after his matches.

 Personal life

-Cruickshanks is the son of Scottish-Australian professional wrestler William "Bill Dundee" Cruickshanks, and brother-in-law of Beautiful Bobby Eaton.
+Dundee's son, Austin, died in January 2024 at the age of 33.